Below are our frequently asked questions. For more information, please contact us for a consultation.

 2. What are my deductibles/copays/coinsurances/cost-shares for all included plan benefits?

 If the information is not clear in your ANOC, simply call your plan and ask a representative to verify these items for the upcoming plan year.
 If you’re satisfied with the plans’ updates, simply let the plan automatically renew.
-If you’re not satisfied, or simply curious to compare, starting October 15th, use our Medicare Rx plan shopping link below.
+If you’re not satisfied, or simply curious to compare, starting October 15th, use the instructions below based on plan type.

 If you still require assistance, call our office for assistance 614-899-0992.